jundalisay/ppblist/content/en/company/_index.md

       sub: "The Financial Crisis hits worldwide"
     - img: "/icons/2009.jpg"
       title: "Research begins"
-      sub: "We begin our own research on solutions to crises after failing to get research support"
+      sub: "Juan begins personal research on solutions to crises after failing to get higher scholarship"
     - img: "/icons/2011.jpg"
       title: "Python Flask"
-      sub: "We start prototyping the solution in Python Flask in preparation for a 2019 Stagflation Crisis"
+      sub: "Start of prototyping the solution in Python Flask in preparation for a 2019 Stagflation Crisis"
     - img: "/icons/2015.jpg"
       title: "Rails and Javascript"
-      sub: "Feature creep forces us into Rails and later React"
+      sub: "Team is formed.
+Feature creep forces us into Rails and later React"
     - img: "/icons/2018.jpg"
       title: "Flutter"
       sub: "We drop React and React Native and switch to Flutter Android without iOS to reduce costs.
 Our first app is a barter platform for students with language exchange as the main category."
     - img: "/icons/2020.jpg"
       title: "The Crisis Arrives"
       sub: "The crisis finally arrives thanks to Covid.
+The servers crash because of many signups.
 We drop Rails and switch to Phoenix to further reduce costs"
     - img: "/icons/2022.jpg"
       title: "Deployment"
       sub: "We use the crisis to move businesses online and into our trisactions system to prove that our system can alleviate the crisis that it was designed for.
 We successfully test barter-credits (bardits) for food to address food inflation"